What should make up a homeschool science curriculum and how do you design your homeschool science curriculum?

 This outline does not need to be studied in order, although some of the basic science is needed to understand parts of the other sections.
 Some families may want to skip some sections completely until the last two years of high school.
 This is fine too -- especially if you use the Robinson Curriculum as it is meant to be used.
 This is just a rough guide of what can be done.
 It is not meant to be set in stone.

-- if you use the Robinson Curriculum the Bailey books can be used here, with some extra reading as needed.
+(For the Robinson Curriculum the Bailey books can be used here, with some extra reading as needed.)

-Birds - if you use the Robinson Curriculum the Bailey books can be used here, with some extra reading as needed.
+( For the Robinson Curriculum the Bailey books can be used here, with some extra reading as needed.)